+Contact Information

-- Contact Information - Authorized Official/Agency Representative/CEO: The person authorized to apply for, accept, decline, or cancel the grant on behalf of the applicant's organization (e.g. state agency head, county judge executive, executive director, etc.). - Project Director/Agency Administrator: The individual who will be responsible for the dayto-day operation of the project.
+- Authorized Official/Agency Representative/CEO: The person authorized to apply for, accept, decline, or cancel the grant on behalf of the applicant's organization.
+This individual is the official within an applicant organization with the legal authority to give assurances, make commitments, enter into contracts, and execute such documents on behalf of the applicant as may be required by the awarding agency (e.g. state agency head, county judge executive, executive director, etc.).
+The authorized official ensures the applicant agrees to comply with grant guidelines and policies. - Project Director/Agency Administrator: The individual who will be responsible for the dayto-day operation of the project and program activity reporting.
+Duties of the project director include participant tracking, data compilation, report submission, monitoring program outcomes, and overall management of the grant program. - Financial Officer: This individual will be responsible for all the financial aspects of the grant's management, including financial report submission, and should not be assigned multiple roles on the project to ensure segregation of duties.